DigitalSurvival/Stage7/docs/configuration options.md

     lvm_volgroup <name> <devices>

   Parameters:
-    name    - Name of the volume group to create. devices - List of block devices to include in the volume group.
+    name    - name of the volume group to create. devices - list of block devices to include in the volume group.

 lvm_logvol - Create a LVM logical volume.